 1×6 and 2×3 but

-we exclude 1 and therefore 6 also as the sides of a Rectangular number.
+we exclude 1 (and therefore 6 also) because all sides of a Rectangular number must be

 Thus we have